cdelacombaz/eslint-and-prettier/README.md

 Requirements: NodeJS, PyCharm's Prettier plugin

 - install prettier with npm or yarn
-- Pycharm Preferences > Languages & Frameworks > JavaScript > Prettier and select prettier package
+- Pycharm Preferences > Languages & Frameworks > JavaScript > Prettier
+    - select prettier package
+    - add css file types and others if needed

 Also here it makes sense to "Run on save".